-- Always use the correct size of cuff.
-Do not use any cuffs other than those licensed for use with the Team3. - · For maternal use only; do not use on neonates. - Safety mechanisms are incorporated to prevent over-inflation, or extended period inflation.
+- Safety mechanisms are incorporated to prevent over-inflation, or extended period inflation.
 However, patients should be advised to summon assistance if any discomfort results from the use of the NIBP function, and its use discontinued. - Note that, as with all auto-BP measurement systems, results may vary from one make to another, and from measurements based on using a manual sphygmomanometer.
-Readings are also subject to the well documented "white coat effect" and patients should be rested for a minimum of 3 minutes before measurements are taken.
-It is recommended that BP readings are confirmed using a manual sphygmomanometer before diagnosing clinical hyper- / hypo- tensive conditions requiring treatment. - Avoid taking measurements during contractions as this may affect the reading. - · Frequent measurements may cause blood flow interference and injure the patient. - · To prevent further injury, do not place the cuff on any wound. - Do not place the blood pressure cuff on a limb under intravenous infusion, intravenous therapy or arteriovenous shunt, or the transient blood flow interference will injure the patient. - Do not place the cuff on the arm at the same side as mastectomy, or lymph node clearance. - The increasing cuff pressure may cause transient function failure to other monitoring equipment used on the same limb. - Ensure the inflation tube connecting the blood pressure cuff to the Monitor is not obstructed or tangled. - Extremes of temperature, humidity and altitude outside limits specified for Team3 can affect results.
+Readings are also subject to the well documented "white coat effect" and patients should be rested for a minimum of 5 minutes before measurements are taken.
+It is recommended that BP readings are confirmed using a manual sphygmomanometer before diagnosing clinical hyper-/ hypo- tensive conditions requiring treatment. - · Avoid taking measurements during contractions as this may affect the reading. - · Frequent measurements may cause blood flow interference and injure the patient. - · To prevent further injury, do not place the cuff on any wound. - Do not place the blood pressure cuff on a limb under intravenous infusion, intravenous therapy or arteriovenous shunt, or the transient blood flow interference will injure the patient. - Do not place the cuff on the arm at the same side as mastectomy, or lymph node clearance. - NIBP readings may be inaccurate for patients experiencing moderate to severe arrhythmia. - The increasing cuff pressure may cause transient function failure to other monitoring equipment used on the same limb. - Patient injury risk.
+Any external compression of the blood pressure hose or cuff may cause patient injury, system errors, or inaccurate measurements. - Patient injury risk.
+Never install Luer Lock connectors on Team3 blood pressure cuff tubing.
+Using these connectors on blood pressure cuff tubing creates the risk of mistakenly connecting this tubing to a patient's intravenous line and introducing air into the patient's circulatory system. - Ensure the inflation tube connecting the blood pressure cuff to the Monitor is not obstructed or tangled. - Extremes of temperature, humidity and altitude outside limits specified for Team3 can affect results.